scipy-conference/scipy_proceedings/papers/narendra_mukherjee/00_vanderwalt.rst

 The Hierarchical Data Format (HDF5) is ideal for dealing with such big numerical datasets.
 We use the Pytables package (http://www.pytables.org/) to build, structure and modify HDF5 files at every point in our spike sorting and analysis toolchain.
 Pytables allows data to be stored and extracted from HDF5 files in the convenient form of numpy arrays (https://docs.scipy.org/doc/numpy-1.12.0/reference/generated/numpy.array.html).
 We decided to use individual electrodes as storage and computation splits, storing the voltage recording from each electrode as a separate array in the HDF5 file with its analysis assigned to a separate process.

-We adopted a semi-supervised approach to spike sorting, starting with a (parallelized) set of automated filtering and clustering steps that can be fine-tuned by the experimenter (who presumably comes equipped with expert knowledge about action potential shapes actually observed in the brain).
+We adopt a semi-supervised approach to spike sorting, starting with a (parallelized) set of automated filtering and clustering steps that can be fine-tuned by the experimenter (who presumably comes equipped with expert knowledge about action potential shapes actually observed in the brain).
 Our setup therefore involves 3 distinct steps (all the code is available on Github at https://github.com/narendramukherjee/blech_clust):

-1. Pre-processing (**blech_clust.py**) – Constructs a HDF5 file with the raw binary data recorded by the Intan system, acquires the clustering parameters from the user and creates a shell file that runs the actual processing step in parallel.
+1. Pre-processing (**blech_clust.py**) – Constructs a HDF5 file post-experiment with the raw binary data recorded by the Intan system, acquires the clustering parameters from the user and creates a shell file that runs the actual processing step in parallel.
 2. Processing (**blech_process.py**) – Runs filtering and clustering steps on the voltage data from every electrode and plots out the results.
 3. Post-processing (**blech_post_process.py**) – Removes raw recordings from the HDF5 file and compresses it, and then allows the user to sieve out real spikes from the putative spikes plotted in step 2.

 Pre-processing
 --------------

-The pre-processing starts by building a HDF5 file for the ephys dataset with separate nodes for raw (neural and EMG) electrodes, digital inputs and outputs.
-This structuring of different aspects of the data into separate nodes is a recurrent feature of our toolchain, a reliability that we hope will make collaboration and data-sharing easier.
+The pre-processing starts by building a HDF5 file for the ephys dataset with separate nodes for raw neural electrodes, digital inputs and outputs.
+This structuring of different aspects of the data into separate nodes is a recurrent feature of our toolchain.
 The Pytables library provides a convenient set of functions for this purpose:

 .. code-block:: python